ertrzupek/ertrzupek.github.io/_projects/game projects/discwars.md

         </center>
         - The player is able to use right mouse to deflect<br/>
         - The top right corner of the UI shows the recharge time<br/>
-        - The video below shows a lengthed deflection time for testing/showcase purposes (normally 0.25 seconds)
+        - The video below shows a lengthened deflection time for testing/showcase purposes (normally 0.25 seconds)
     </div>
 </div>
 <div class="row">